-Considering the investment of the Belgian government in care for older patients throughout the hospital since the Royal decree in 2007, our survey demonstrated that, overall, Belgian GSs are present on Eds.
-However, this presence can vary substantially.
-Geriatric support in the ED was mainly available on call, for specific problems and during daytime and weekdays.
+Belgian GSs are present in most EDs, however, this presence varied substantially.
+Geriatric support in the ED was mainly available on-call, for specific problems and during daytime and weekdays.
 The availability of IGCTs for the ED in 2014 was 85%, which is much higher than the 11% reported in 2010 in a previous Belgian survey [22].
 In 2014, only a few GSs provided systematic support, and none offered a continuous presence in the ED.
 This might introduce important variation in care quality as ED patients are present 24 hours per day, seven days a week.
 The heads of GS were however convinced about the added-value of geriatric interventions in ED and argued that geriatric support in ED should be extended in the future.

-The most frequent reason to consult a geriatric team in the ED was a hospitalization request.
+The most frequent reason to consult a geriatric team in the ED was a hospitalisation request.
 Involving a geriatric care team in ED discharge planning can lead to avoidance of hospital admissions and ED readmissions, more referrals to outpatient services, and more appropriate allocation to geriatric wards [29-31].
 Proactive screening for frailty is also important as it can alert emergency caregivers about potential non-urgent geriatric problems, which need further assessment.
-Despite screening for frailty in all older inpatients being mandatory since 2007 in Belgium, the present survey revealed that it is not widely performed and documented in the ED.
+Despite screening for frailty in all older inpatients being mandatory since 2007 in Belgium, the present survey revealed that it is not widely performed nor documented in the ED notes.
 Screening is mostly postponed to a later moment during admission.
-Furthermore, one in four hospitals did not use this frailty profile in the care process of the older persons admitted to ED.
+Furthermore, one in four hospitals did not use this frailty profile in the care process of the older people attending the ED.
 As a first step, screening tools could serve as “triggers” to identify the need for further geriatric assessment.
 Also, literature suggests that screening in the ED improves efficiency of geriatric interventions [30, 32-34].
 Screening in ED could help in bed allocation for patients requiring hospitalisation, assigning the most vulnerable to geriatric evaluation and management units, where patient outcomes are better [35].
-Secondly screening can also lead to sensitization of the healthcare workers on the ED with regard to the identification of frail older people.
+Secondly screening might sensitise the healthcare workers on the ED with regard to the needs of frail older people.

 Education is another way to make emergency colleagues aware of geriatric problems that require geriatric expertise.
-Geriatric education is frequently lacking in Belgian EDs, according the results.
-Only one in four hospitals organised a ‘geriatric training’ for the ED during the last year; and this training was limited to a limited number of hours.
-The geriatric heads also reported that ED infrastructure could benefit from some adaptation to meet the specific needs of the older patients - a finding which is consistent with literature [36, 37].
-Inadequate infrastructure could expose vulnerable patients to adverse events, e.g. the development of pressure sore when waiting long time on a stretcher.
+Geriatric education is frequently lacking in Belgian EDs, according to tshi study (mean 2.9 hours per year), with only one in four hospitals having organised geriatric training for the ED in the previous year.
+The geriatric heads also reported that ED infrastructure could be improved to meet the specific needs of the older patients - a finding which is consistent with literature [36, 37].
+Inadequate infrastructure could expose vulnerable patients to adverse events, e.g. the development of pressure sores when waiting long time on a stretcher.
 Some studies report that emergency caregivers are concerned by the challenge of managing older patients with complex care needs, and that they would like to receive more training in the concept of senior friendly emergency medicine [38, 39].
 Prendergasts’ study demonstrated that a hands-on approach is the preferred learning model for emergency caregivers [39].
 Geriatric consultation teams could play an important educational role, by disseminating geriatric knowledge (including in the basic care needs of older people) and being role models in the ED.